Arozoid/Arozoid/README.md

-# arozoid - aspiring game developer
+# arozoid - aspiring software, game, and systems developer
 i like making programs (definitely not obvious)

 **i primarily code in:**